QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 /// </summary>
 public abstract class BrokerageOrderPollingService : IDisposable {
-    /// <summary>Initializes what both modes share: the route, the order provider, and the two time
+    /// <summary>Initializes what both modes share: the message handler wiring, the order provider, and
-    /// settings with their defaults.
-Each snapshot the sweep returns is handed to
+    /// the two time settings with their defaults.
+The service wires the handler both ways itself: it
-    /// <paramref name="route"/>, normally the brokerage's message handler.</summary>
+    /// registers <see cref="ProcessOrderState"/> and enqueues every polled snapshot, so one handler
+    /// serializes polled snapshots with everything else the brokerage processes.
+A null handler routes
+    /// each snapshot straight into <see cref="ProcessOrderState"/>.</summary>
-    protected BrokerageOrderPollingService(Action<BrokerOrderState> route, IOrderProvider orderProvider,
+    protected BrokerageOrderPollingService(BrokerageConcurrentMessageHandler messageHandler, IOrderProvider orderProvider,
         TimeSpan? pollInterval = null, TimeSpan? watchTimeout = null);

     /// <summary>One read of the broker, giving the states the sweep saw.
 The loop calls it every
-    /// poll interval, hands each state to the route, and counts a throw as one failed sweep.</summary>
+    /// poll interval, hands each state to the message handler, and counts a throw as one failed sweep.</summary>
     protected abstract IEnumerable<BrokerOrderState> Sweep();

     /// <summary>A copy of the ids a sweep still has to read: everything tracked whose end was not